Gout and kidney disease

 If you have both gout and kidney disease, there are certain things you can do to keep both conditions under control and improve your general health.

-• Follow a diet low in purines, alcohol, and foods with high-fructose corn syrup and high sugar content.
+- Follow an eating plan low in purines, alcohol, and foods with high-fructose corn syrup and high sugar content.

-• Eat a healthy diet rich with fruits, vegetables, and whole grains.
-If you have diet restrictions because of kidney disease, talk to your doctor or dietitian about managing your diet with gout and kidney disease.
+- Eat a healthy eating plan rich with fruits, vegetables, and whole grains.
+If you have particular food limitations or restrictions because of kidney disease, talk to your doctor or dietitian about addressing gout through nutritional choices.